Red Zebra Broadcasting is based in Rockville, MD and currently operates seven radio stations.

 Red Zebra Broadcasting’s original three Washington DC stations went on the air in July 2006 as a sports radio simulcast.
 Since then the company has added stations in DC and expanded into Richmond.

-ESPN 980 is also the exclusive home of the Play-by-Play broadcasts for Maryland Terrapins Basketball and Football and University of Virginia Football and Basketball.
-It's the home for the NBA and NBA Finals, the NFL, The Super Bowl, NCAA Football and the College Football Playoffs.
-ESPN 980 is also the home of the Baltimore Orioles in Washington DC.
-ESPN 950 is the home of the Washington Nationals in Richmond, as well as the RIchmond Spiders football and basketball, Old Dominion University football and basketball and the PGA Majors.
+ESPN 980 is also the exclusive home of the play-by-play broadcasts for Maryland Terrapins Basketball and Football and University of Virginia Football and Basketball.
+It's the home for the NBA and NBA Finals, the NFL, NCAA Football and the College Football Playoffs.
+ESPN 950 is the home of the Washington Nationals in Richmond, as well as the Richmond Spiders football and basketball, Old Dominion University football and basketball and the PGA Majors.

 Serving Washington D.C., Maryland, Northern Virginia and Richmond

 Red Zebra Broadcasting is committed to providing quality sports radio programming to the entire Washington DC Metropolitan area.